Ckrenzer/wordle-solver/README.md

 - Add logic to break ties when words provide the same amount of information by using the word counts.

-- Do not include words that have a term frequency of zero beyond three guesses.
+- Do not include words that have a term frequency of zero after the third guess.

-- Replace as much of the length(obj) stuff with constants.
+- Replace as much of the length(obj) stuff with constants as is feasible.

 - Allow the user to determine the graph he/she would like to see.
 Perhaps through the table that's printed?
 Or some other way?